segmentio/analytics-react-native/README.md

 npm install --save @react-native-async-storage/async-storage
 ```

 *Note: If you wish to use your own persistence layer you can use the `storePersistor` option when initializing the client.
+Make sure you always have a persistor (either by having AsyncStorage package installed or by explicitly passing a value), else you might get unexpected sideeffects like multiple 'Application Installed' events.
 Read more [Client Options](#client-options)*

 For iOS, install native modules with: